pckhoi/datamatch/doc/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here's a quick primer on how threshold-based classification work.
 For each pair of records, produce a similarity score
-(ranges from 0 to 1) between each corresponding fields, then combine to produce a final similarity score (also ranges
+(ranges from 0 to 1) between each corresponding field, then combine to produce a final similarity score (also ranges
 from 0 to 1).
-You can select different similarity function for each field depending on their characteristics (see more
+You can select different similarity functions for each field depending on their characteristics (see more
 similarity functions :ref:`here <Similarities>`).
 Finally which pairs count as matches depends on an arbitrary threshold
 (for similarity score) that you specify.
 While this classification method is not the gold standard in any way, it is
-simple and does not require any training data, which makes it a great fit to many problems.
+simple and does not require any training data, which makes it a great fit for many problems.
 To learn in-depth details,
 see [1]_.

 You can now start matching data using :class:`ThresholdMatcher <datamatch.matchers.ThresholdMatcher>`.
 Notice how simple it all is, you just need to specify